konstantinzolotarev/blog/sails/Sockets Description.md

 ## Socket.io in Sails.js
 Actually Sails.js has a bit different Socket system that you expects.
 No...
 Of course it has all Socket.io functions and this functions works good.
+And Sails.js uses Socket.io.
 **But!**
 Normally you creates events listeners on server and on client code.
-And send events between them.
+And send events (using `emit` etc.) between them.
 In Sails.js your event listeners are your Controller actions.

-So if you will create a new controller `MessageController.js` with action `list` - it will became accessible via Socket (and HTTP also).
+So if you will create a new controller `MessageController.js` with action `list` - it will became accessible via Socket (and HTTP of course).

+Example:
 `MessageController.js`:

 ```javascript